- Real Property Surplus Auctions are Oral Auctions Only.

 - Any development within a floodplain may be subject to the requirements of the Clackamas County Floodplain Ordinance and/or Oregon State Regulations.
 Any development along the major rivers (i.e. Sandy, Clackamas, Salmon, Molalla, Tualatin, etc.) is also subject to the Principal Rivers Conservation Area Zoning Ordinance.

 20% of the listed minimum bid is due as a deposit at the time of sale.
-The balance shall be due and deposited with Clackamas County Property Resources no later than 2 business days following the auction.
-Properties selling for more than $4,000.00 may be purchased under a contract with the County.
-See ORAL PUBLIC Auction Rules below for more details.
+The balance shall be due and deposited with Clackamas County Property Disposition no later than two business days following the auction.
+See Oral Public Auction Rules below for more details.6681

-If you have any questions regarding the Auction process, please contact Clackamas County Property Resources at 503-742-4384.
-PLEASE NOTE: County office hours are 7:00 a.m. - 6:00 p.m., Monday through Thursday.
+If you have any questions regarding the auction process, please contact Clackamas County Property Disposition at 503-742-4384 or email email@example.com.
+The office is open 7 a.m. to 5:30 p.m., Monday through Thursday.6681

-- High Bid: The property shall be sold to the highest bidder who meets or exceeds the minimum advertised price.
-All sales shall receive final authorization before execution of the contract or deed.
-The County Commissioners may authorize final sales, or may delegate the authority to authorize final sales to a named representative of a County agency.
+- High bid: The property shall be sold to the highest bidder who meets or exceeds the minimum advertised price.
+All sales shall receive final authorization before execution of the deed.
+The County Commissioners may authorize final sales or may delegate the authority to authorize final sales to a named representative of a County agency

-- Cash Sales: All balances from cash sales shall be due and payable to Clackamas County Property Resources within two business days following the Auction except for those sales where the buyer chooses to purchase Title Insurance.
-In this case, Buyer shall pay the remaining balance due at closing.
+- Cash sales: All balances shall be due and payable to Clackamas County Property Disposition within two (2) business days following the auction.

-- No Bids: If no acceptable bid is received at the public auction, the County may sell the parcel at a subsequent date pursuant to ORS Chapter 275.200(2).
-The County does not sell property "over the counter".
+- No bids: If no acceptable bid is received at the public auction, the County may sell the parcel at a subsequent date pursuant to ORS Chapter 275.200(2).

-- Title Insurance: Title Insurance is NOT offered by the County on properties being sold.
-The County shall not warrant or defend that titles are free of defects or encumbrances.
-Purchases may choose to purchase title insurance on their own.
-Purchaser and Seller will pay usual and appropriate closing fees.
+- Title insurance: Title Insurance is not provided by the County on properties being sold.
+While all titles are considered clear and free, the County shall not warrant or defend that titles are free of defects or encumbrances.

 Oregon Revised Statute 275.088 governs sales of tax foreclosed real property to county officers, employees, and their family members and intermediaries.
 It is the sole responsibility of the bidder to determine if this statute applies to him or her.
-For more information contact Clackamas County Property Resources at 150 Beavercreek Rd., Oregon City, Oregon 97045, 503-742-4384.
+For more information, contact Clackamas County Property Disposition at 150 Beavercreek Rd., Oregon City, Oregon 97045, 503-742-4384.6681

 - As used in this section: